Balanced Or Unbalanced Forces Pushing Someone In A Swing.: Complete Guide

 T = mg cosθ_max

 Because the rope can’t push, it only pulls.
-Day to day, if the rope can’t supply enough tension to balance mg cosθ, the net force points toward the lowest point, pulling the swing back.
+If the rope can’t supply enough tension to balance mg cosθ, the net force points toward the lowest point, pulling the swing back.
 That’s why a swing can’t stay at the top without external support.

 4. Energy Conservation